spacetelescope/jwst-calibration-field/README.md

 # jwcf  -  JWST calibration field catalogs

-Python interface to the JWST calibration field catalogs.
+Python interface to the HAWK-I and HST-based JWST calibration field catalogs.
+Both of these catalogs have RA, Dec positions as well as estimated magnitudes for most JWST instruments+filters.

 ### Example usage
 Access HAWK-I based catalog: